resources

 FUNDING

-• We request extra funding to support students who are experiencing homelessness.
+• We request a .1 additional increment funding increase for at-risk students, multi-language learners, and students who are experiencing homelessness.

 ACCOUNTABILITY